Marian-Vittek/raspilot/README.md

 waypoints is original.
 Here is a [video](https://www.youtube.com/watch?v=454NIqCr8b4) of one of the first succesfull flights.
-[PiFly](https://www.xrefactory.com/pifly/) is a project building DIY drone under 250g running raspilot.
+[PiFly](https://www.xrefactory.com/pifly/) is a project to build a DIY drone under 250g running Raspilot.

 ### Why to do it?